Passport has a special program for pregnant women called Mommy Steps. Mommy Steps will help you take 3 important steps in your pregnancy.

 - Your baby’s doctor

 After Your Baby Is Born

 If you had a normal delivery, call your OB provider and make an appointment 4 to 6 weeks after your baby is born.
-If you had a C-section (cesarean) or any problems, make an appointment within the 1st or 2nd week after your baby is born.
-You will also need a visit in 4 to 6 weeks.
+If you had a C-section (cesarean) or any problems, make an appointment within the 1st or 2nd week after your baby is born for an incision check.
+You will also need a postpartum visit in 4 to 6 weeks.
 These postpartum visits are very important because your OB provider can make sure your body is healing.